-the buyers? ct Is there anything that the buyers could have done differently?
+What could the buyers have done differently?

 Brokers should continuously remind clients about wire fraud and potential scams even though wire fraud information is included in various contract forms.

 Cloud Storage Attacks

 How do you store transaction files and documents for brokerage activities?
 Do you store this information in a cloud?
 As brokers conduct more real estate transactions virtually, the importance of ensuring the security of transaction files and personal data may require additional safety protocols.